 - Tongue: Quietly, but visibly, stick out your tongue.

 When one player does this, every other player must do likewise as quickly as possible.
-The last player to grab a spoon, touch his nose, or stick out his tongue is the loser.
+The last player to grab a spoon, touch his or her nose, or stick out his or her tongue is the loser.

 Optional: While playing Spoons or Tongue, players who either take a spoon or stick out their tongue can continue to pick up and pass cards, making it more difficult for other players to realize what has happened.
 The player who collects four cards of the same rank must always pass the card they just picked up because passing any other card would break up their four-of-a-kind.
 This option is not available when playing Pig since one of your hands will be occupied with touching your nose.

-The last player to grab a spoon, touch their nose, or stick out their tongue loses and is eliminated from the game.
+The last player to grab a spoon, touch his or her nose, or stick out his or her tongue loses and is eliminated from the game.
 Remove a set of four cards from the deck and play another round.

 Optional: Each player has three lives.
-The last player to grab a spoon, touch his nose, or stick out his tongue loses a life.
-When a player loses all three of his lives (which can be represented by the letters P-I-G), he's eliminated from the game.
+The last player to grab a spoon, touch his or her nose, or stick out his or her tongue loses a life.
+When a player loses all three of his or her lives (which can be represented by the letters P-I-G), he or she is eliminated from the game.
 Remove a set of four cards from the deck and play another round.

 The final two players in the game are co-winners.